10 Ways to Prepare Your GSA Schedule for Government Fiscal Year 2026

 2. Research Budget Allocations for the Next Year

-You can use the official FY 2024 budget as well as sites like USAspending.gov to investigate federal budget allocations for 2024.
+You can use the official FY 2026 budget request as well as sites like USAspending.gov to investigate federal budget allocations for 2026.
 Identifying agencies with increased budgets or new initiates can reveal prospective opportunities you can tap into, as well as drive strategic business development.
 You can also use this knowledge to align your offerings with agencies’ priorities and needs in your solicitation responses as well as your Capabilities Statements.
+Budget priorities have inevitably shifted in the past 6 months, so you should make sure your strategy aligns with the Trump Administration's mission.

 3. Engage with Agency Stakeholders